edgelesssys/ego/samples/wasmer/README.md

 # Wasmer sample

-**Note: This sample requires features that are available in the latest master, but not yet in the release version.**

 This sample shows how to run WebAssembly inside EGo using [Wasmer](https://wasmer.io).

 By default, *wasmer-go* comes with a shared library.
 EGo only supports static linking.
 To this end, download the wasmer static library and tell the Go compiler to use it: